CREATION OF THE SUSTAINABLE OUTCOMES TOOLKIT

 The Sustainable Outcomes Toolkit is a powerful example of collaborative working in that it was created with the input and interests of contractors, subcontractors, Council, mana whenua and other community stakeholders.

-The Toolkit has now been offered as a free, open-sourced solution to Councils throughout New Zealand.
+The Toolkit has now been offered as a free, open-sourced platform: you can download the Sustainable Outcomes Toolkit here.

 PROTECTING MANUKA HONEY AS IT TAKES ON THE WORLD